-Sheila Walsh, Women of Faith speaker, is the author of the award-winning Gigi, God's Little Princess series, God Loves Broken People, The Shelter of God's Promises, The Storm Inside, and a novel, Sweet Sanctuary.
-Sheila lives in Frisco, Texas, with her husband, Barry, and their son, Christian.
+Sheila Walsh, Bible teacher and speaker, is the author of the award-winning Gigi, God’s Little Princess series, God Loves Broken People, The Shelter of God's Promises, and a novel, Sweet Sanctuary.
+Sheila lives in Dallas, Texas, with her husband, Barry, and son, Christian.

 |Release Date||Mar 13, 2012|